 The fitness center here is large and well-equipped, with regular classes running for yoga, Pilates, and aerobics.
 The large, well-regarded spa is the one thing not included in the room rates here.
 If you’re willing to pony up a bit more for some extra pampering, there’s a long menu of choices including hydrotherapy and Vichy.

-If you really want to take advantage of the “spa” part of Le Blanc Spa Resort’s name, check the resort’s packages page to get a deal that includes a spa package.
-You can also check prices online at Priceline and Hotels.com.
+If you really want to take advantage of the “spa” part of Le Blanc Spa Resort’s name, check the resort’s spa page.
+You can also check prices online at Hotels.com.
 This is clearly marketed as a Cancun hotel for those who are not in the middle of the Cancun pack financially: low season rates start at $320 per person and can easily vault past four digits for a couple in peak season.

 For a resort that’s both a AAA 5-diamond award winner and one of the top-ranked all-inclusives in the world on TripAdvisor, if you’ve got the budget it’ll be worth it.